Bidorai/bidorai-platform/frontend/customer/README.md

 # Customer App

-This is the customer-facing Next.js app for Bidorai.
+This is the customer-facing Next.js app for Bidovio.